Skip to main content

 To ramp things up, let's add an MOT to the sequence.

-• Follow the same steps as before, you'll notice that Sequence B has been created.
+• Follow the same steps as before, and you'll notice that Sequence B has been created.

 Once it's all filled out, you'll see two Sequences consisting of three services.